Oct 9: Iterators, with List examples

 have its own notion of the current element of the list.
 Our

-class will not have the
+modification of the SentinelDLL class will not have the

-, nor will it have anything like
+instance variable current, nor will it have anything like

-.
-Therefore it will not have get
+current.
+Therefore it will not have get,

-, or set
+add, or set methods.

 This style of going through a data structure is so common that there's